 Lipsticks: A good way of making sure that you have a range of colours is to once again choose a palette over individual lipsticks.
 Of course, you can certainly add in some basic nude coloured lipsticks to begin with.

-Clear Lip gloss-It’s always a good to carry around a lip gloss with you for that extra special finish.
+Clear Lip gloss: It’s always a good idea to carry around a lip gloss with you for that extra special finish.

 Brushes: Having good quality brushes is going to help you get desired results within your work so be sure to have the following brushes in your kit: